The purpose of the medical examination is to:

 A special instrument called a colposcope is used during the examination.
 A colposcope is a piece of specialized equipment that provides light and magnification.
 It allows the medical provider to see the child’s genital and anal areas more closely, but it never touches the child’s body and is not felt by the child.

+It is important to understand that the child’s medical exam is different and less invasive than an adult pelvic examination.
 For most children the examination is not painful, but nevertheless your child may be worried or anxious about the examination.
 The medical staff will take as much time as necessary to help your child through the examination, explaining every step along the way.
 Children are never forced to complete examinations.
 We will guide them through the process, but the child is in charge during our appointments.